-There are, though, some more subtle details to understand about hypothecation—and rehypothecation—particularly if you’re in the market for a home loan.
+There are, though, some more subtle details to understand about hypothecation, particularly if you’re in the market for a home loan.
 Read on to learn about hypothecation loans.

 What Is Hypothecation?

 Some of the most common hypothecation loans are auto loans and mortgages.
-If you’ve ever purchased a car, it’s likely you have (or had) a hypothecation loan, unless you were able to pay the full purchase price in cash.
+If you’ve ever purchased a car, it’s likely you have (or had) a hypothecation loan, unless you paid the full purchase price in cash.

 Importantly, just because the asset is offered as collateral doesn’t mean that the owner loses legal possession or ownership rights of that asset.
 For instance, with an auto loan, the car is still yours, even though the lender might hold the title until the loan is paid off.

 You also maintain your right to the positive parts of ownership, such as income generation and appreciation.
 This is perhaps most obvious in the case of homeownership.
-Even if you’re paying a mortgage on your property, you still have the right to lease the place out—and you can still collect the rental income.
+Even if you’re paying a mortgage on your property, you still have the right to lease the place out and collect the rental income.